 Car insurance requirements are slightly different in each state.
-When you register a vehicle, get car insurance or do anything else, you need to find the requirements from the state where you are living or studying.
+When you buy car insurance, you’ll need to first find the minimum coverage requirements for the state where you’re living or studying.

-As an overseas student, you are recognised as a temporary resident.
-This means you’re able to use your current overseas driver’s license with no problems as long as it’s current and valid.
+As an overseas student, you’re recognized as a temporary resident.
+This means you’re able to use your overseas driver’s license as long as it’s current and valid.

 How much does car insurance cost?

-- Male or female.
-Males are statistically at higher risk of accidents, which is why women often pay less for car insurance than men.
+- Your gender.
+Young men are statistically at higher risk of accidents, which is why young women often pay less for car insurance.

 - Your age.
-If you are under 25 years of age, you will pay more for car insurance.
+If you’re under 25 years old, you’ll pay significantly more for car insurance than your older peers.
 Once you turn 26, you can start getting cheaper insurance with lower premiums.

 - Where you park the car.
-If your accommodation comes with undercover car parking, you can often pay less for car insurance than someone who has to park on the street.
+If your accommodation comes with covered car parking, you can often pay less for car insurance than someone who has to park on the street.

 - How much you drive.
-If you drive long distances every day, you will usually have to pay more for car insurance than someone who only drives short distances or not very often.
+If you drive long distances every day, you’ll usually have to pay more for car insurance than someone who only drives short distances or not very often.

-- Where you are staying.
-If you live in a safe neighbourhood, you can often get lower prices than someone who lives in an area with a higher crime rate.
+- Where you’re staying.
+If you live in a safe neighborhood, you can often get lower prices than someone who lives in an area with a higher claims rate.

 How to pay less for car insurance

-- Get discounts for buying online, being safe driver, good student and more.
+- Get discounts on your car insurance for buying online, being a safe driver, having good grades and more.

-- Don’t make claims if you can avoid it in order to grow a no-claims bonus discount.
+- Don’t make claims if you can avoid it in order to grow a no-claims discount and prevent unnecessary rate hikes.

 - Consider the limits and know how to compare policies.